Ouma487/Reliability/README.md

 ## Description

 This project is dedicated to uncovering hidden insights about web reliability by analyzing customer reviews from a prominent e-commerce website.
 In today's data-driven world, online reviews have a significant impact on consumer decisions.
 Our goal is to use spaCy, a natural language processing library, to extract information about defective components and failure modes mentioned in these reviews.
+To learn more about the methodology and the fascinating insights we've uncovered, please read my full article:

 ## Table of Contents